theMonadicNomad/backend-coding-challenge/README.md

 # backend-coding-challenge

-Write a REST Api where you can query for the Styr & Ställ-station with the currently most free spaces using this open data resource: https://data.goteborg.se/SelfServiceBicycleService/v2.0/help.
+Write a REST Api where you can query for for the difference between difference states population using: https://datausa.io/api/data?drilldowns=State&measures=Population&year=latest.

 Also save all queries made with datetime in a database and provide a way to access this information.